CHUCKWWC/TWANGLE/replit.md

 - An Attachment Style Assessment with AI analysis.
 - An AI relationship coach ("Coach Charles") with enhanced guardrails.
 - A library of research-based relationship exercises.
+- An interactive Nervous System Regulation educational module with guided timers.
 - A DIY couples retreat builder with AI-generated itineraries.
 - An AI-powered Date Night planner.
 - Weekly coaching session summaries.